Bay Village, Boston: Cocoanut Grove fire

 A smaller inscription in the lower left corner says, "This plaque crafted by Anthony P. Marra, youngest survivor of the Cocoanut Grove fire".

 On November 30, 2013, a short street running through the former site of the Cocoanut Grove Club, and previously named "Shawmut Extension", was renamed "Cocoanut Grove Lane".
 The on-site renaming ceremony was attended by several survivors of the fire and around 250 guests and spectators.
 Speakers included Marty Walsh, who had recently been elected mayor of Boston, but not yet sworn into office.

 The plaque was removed in 2014 for the construction of new condominium residences on the site, but was reinstalled in June 2016 as previously agreed to by the developer.
 However a few weeks later, the plaque was relocated to the corner of Cocoanut Grove Lane nearby, at the request of some condominium owners.
 The relocation was objected to by the surviving daughter of Anthony P. Marra (who had designed the plaque), with support from other interested parties.
 According to a Boston Globe article, the condo owners stated "We now occupy these homes with our families as part of the Bay Village neighborhood and would like to enjoy our homes in peace, without tragic memories, hanging wreaths at our doors and tourists peeking into our houses".
 One of the condominium developers has claimed that the new placement of the plaque is closer to the original location of the infamous revolving door at the entrance to the nightclub, which had become jammed in the panic and had trapped many victims.

+A more substantial monument has been commissioned for installation in Statler Park, one block north of the former nightclub site.
+It will consist of three 11 ft arches echoing the original entrance of the nightclub, where many died trying to escape the fire.